weikinhuang/dotfiles/utils/wsl/WSL1/README.md

 ## Change home directory to the Windows home dir

 Changing the current user's home directory to be the equivalent windows home dir to persist settings on reinstall of WSL.
+Optionally, several symlinks can also be setup in the `~/` directory to replicate the same effect.

 Edit `/etc/passwd` with: